Massahgenesis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The command that prints the effective username of the current user.
         . groups
 The command that prints all the groups the current user is part of.
+        . sudo chown betty
+The script to change the owner file.